runtimeverification/k/docs/user_manual.md

 We do not need special frontend syntax to define `arb()`.
 We only need to define it in the usual way as a function (instead of a language construct), and provide no axioms for it.
-The `functional` attribute ensures that the function is total, i.e., that it evaluates to precisely one value for each input.
+The `total` attribute ensures that the function is total, i.e., that it evaluates to precisely one value for each input.

 ##### Variants